jalanb/cde/readme.md

     $ cd $(python kd.py /usr local bin)
     $ cd $(python kd.py /bin/ls)

+For convenience a bash function is also provided, which can be set up like

+    $ source kd.sh

+Then one can use "kd" as a replacement for cd

+    $ cd /usr/local/lib/python2.7/site-packages
+    $ kd /usr lo li py si

 First argument is a directory, subsequent arguments are prefixes of sub-directories.
 For example:

     $ python kd.py /usr/local bi